Line Splicing In C++ - C++ Programming Tutorial

 Line Splicing In C++

-Line splicing in C and C++ is the process of dividing a single logical line of code into numerous physical lines.
-It can be done by adding a backslash \ at the end of each line that has to be continued.
-Line splicing is a useful tool for dealing with lengthy statements since it improves code readability and maintenance.
+Line splicing in C and C++ refers to breaking down one logical line of code into multiple physical lines.
+This technique involves placing a backslash \ at the end of each line that needs to be extended.
+Line splicing proves to be beneficial when handling long statements as it enhances the readability and maintainability of the code.

 Basic Syntax: